 Rural areas in Serbia with around 90,000 households and 600 schools and public institutions will gain access to fast broadband thanks to a government digitalisation project supported by the European Bank for Reconstruction and Development (EBRD) and bilateral donors under the Western Balkans Investment Framework (WBIF).

 An €18 million EBRD loan and a €1.7 million WBIF bilateral donors' grant will allow Serbia to finance the design and construction of fibre broadband infrastructure in rural regions of the country.
 The project is part of Serbia’s initiative to promote digitalisation as a driver of economic growth and to position the country as an IT development hub.
-It has been also identified as one of the flagship projects in the Economic and Investment Plan for the Western Balkans.

 Currently, only 69% of rural Serbian households are connected to fixed broadband, compared with 85% in urban areas (based on data from 2019).
 This gap significantly hampers access to economic opportunities for a large share of the population.
 Covid-19 lockdowns around the world have demonstrated that high-speed internet is crucial to work from home, continue education at all levels, access medical and financial services or simply maintain communication with the external world.

 Even before the coronavirus pandemic lack of broadband connections for rural schools had been identified as a growing problem for Serbia – one-quarter of all pupils attend a rural school and in recent years rural enrolment growth has outpaced growth in all other school locales.
 Without adequate high-speed internet infrastructure, rural schools and their students risk being left behind their peers in urban areas.